 At Typeform, we take your data privacy and security seriously.
 This article explains the basics of the European General Data Protection Regulation (GDPR), and how it affects you.

 This is a European Union regulation, designed to improve the data security and privacy of European citizens.
-Find out more on Wikipedia – the short version is “companies in Europe have to make sure your data is safe, and that you can access and control it”.
+Find out more from the European Commission – the short version is “companies in Europe have to make sure your data is safe, and that you can access and control it”.
 Sounds like a good idea, right?

 It’s about giving you greater security, transparency, and control of your personal data online.
 We think this is a good thing wherever you’re from, not just if you live in the European Union!

 We know you may have questions, so we’ve put together some of the most frequently-asked below.
 If you have more, please go to the bottom of this page, and click Contact Support.

 You can see all of our GDPR related articles here.
 We’ve tried to make it as easy to understand and simple as possible, as the world has enough endless legal documents that no one ever reads.

 Under GDPR in the European Union, we are all data subjects, and have certain rights.

 If you have a Typeform account, this article explains how to exercise your GDPR rights: